dsgissin/DiscriminativeActiveLearning/_posts/2018-07-05-Experiments.markdown

 In the [previous post][previous post] we surveyed some of today's state of the art active learning methods, applied to deep learning models.
 In this post we will compare the methods in different situations and try to understand which is better.
 If you're interested in our implementation of these methods and in code that can recreate these experiments, you're welcome to check out the [github repository][git] which contains all of the code.

 ## Disclaimers
 Before we get into the experimental setup and the results, we should make a few disclaimers about the experiments and active learning experiments in general.
-When we run active learning experiments using neural networks, there are many random things that effect a single experiment.
-First, the initial random batch strongly effects the first batch query (and subsequent batches as well).
-Next, we have that the neural network which trains on the labeled set is a non-convex model, and so different random seeds will lead to different models (and embeddings).
-This in turn causes another problem - when we want to evaluate the test accuracy of a labeled set, different evaluations (which require training a neural net on the labeled set) will lead to different accuracies...
+When we run active learning experiments using neural networks, there are many random things that affect a single experiment.
+First, the initial random batch strongly affects the first batch query (and subsequent batches as well).
+Next, the neural network which trains on the labeled set is a non-convex model, and so different random seeds will lead to different models (and representations).
+This in turn causes another problem - when we want to evaluate the test accuracy of a labeled set gathered by an algorithm, different evaluations (which require training a neural net on the labeled set) will lead to different test accuracies...

 All of these random effects and others mean that we should be extra careful when running these kinds of experiments.
 Sadly, most papers on this subject do not specify their complete experimental setup, leaving many things open to interpretation.
-Usually we are lucky to get more than the model and basic hyper parameters that were used, and this meant we had to try and devise a setup which is as fair as possible to the different methods.
+Usually we are lucky to get anything other than the model and basic hyper parameters that were used, and this means we had to try and devise a setup which is as fair as possible to the different methods.

 Another important parameter for the experiments that changes between the papers is the **batch size**.
 As we saw in our [last post][previous post], having a large batch means that there is a bigger chance of the chosen examples being correlated and so the batch becomes less effective at raising our accuracy.
 Not surprisingly, papers that propose greedy active learning methods use a relatively small batch size while papers that propose batch-aware methods use a very large batch size.
 These choices help in showing the methods' stronger sides, but they make comparing the methods harder.
-We tried to compare the methods in both types of batch sizes in as fair a way as possible.
+We compared the methods in a wide range of batch sizes to be as fair as possible.

 As you will see, **our experimental results are different from some of the results reported in the papers**.
 When these differences occur, we will point them out and try to give an explanation, although in some of the cases we won't have a good one.